ibm-cloud-docs/openwhisk/pkg_event_streams.md

 ```
 {: codeblock}

-If the same message is posted without `isBinaryData` set to `true`, the trigger payload would resemble the following example:
+If the same message is posted without `isBinaryData` set to `true`, the trigger payload would resemble the following example.

 ```json
 {
   "messages": [